Please provide your zip code to see plans in your area.

 In addition, Governor Murphy signed legislation to protect consumers from surprise balance billing.
 Here’s a summary of the health care reform legislation New Jersey enacted in 2018:

-Horizon Blue Cross Blue Shield — New Jersey’s largest health insurer — began offering new health plans in 2016 that had premiums about 15 percent lower than the carrier’s 2015 rates, in addition to lower copays and deductibles in exchange for using specified hospitals and providers (as was the case with most plans, premiums for Horizon’s OMNIA plans increased in 2017 and 2018, but continued to be about 10 percent lower than other similar Horizon plans).
+Horizon Blue Cross Blue Shield — New Jersey’s largest health insurer — began offering new health plans in 2016 that had premiums about 15% lower than the carrier’s 2015 rates, in addition to lower copays and deductibles in exchange for using specified hospitals and providers (as was the case with most plans, premiums for Horizon’s OMNIA plans increased in 2017 and 2018, but continued to be about 10% lower than other similar Horizon plans).
 Not surprisingly, residents who were polled about the plans expressed support for the concept.